 With a satin grey/blue of the finish evenly applied throughout the pistol, the R1 Carry Comander looks more expensive than it is ($799 online).
-It’s not a barbeque gun (a phrase I had never heard in my life until this website), but it exudes quality.
+It’s not a barbecue gun (a phrase I had never heard in my life until this website), but it exudes quality.

-Remington’s smoothed-out the edges on the R1’s all steel slide and frame.
+Remington’s smoothed-out the edges on the R1’s all-steel slide and frame.
 There’s no rounded heel, but I wouldn’t want one.
 I’ve never had a problem with the heel of the grip sticking into me as I carried.
 If you do, this R1’s not for you.

 I prefer the full-length of the flat mainspring housing running all the way down to the end of the grip.
 That gives me just enough real estate to put my entire hand on the gun, but no more.